zackees/open-webdriver/README.md

     assert driver.title == "Google"
 ```

+# Important

+Windows and Linux use version 101.0.4951.41, while MacOS uses "latest".

 # About

 Yet another selenium webdriver wrapper API in python, with the aims of being the easist to use with only two lines of code to get running.